jlan84/knn-assignment/sprint.md

 To get to value of a leaf node, average all of the values.

-1. Modify your decision tree so that it can predict continuous values.
+1. Make your decision tree able to predict continuous values.
+You can modify your decision tree class so that it can do either continuous or categorical depending on what parameters you pass it, or just copy and create a new class.
 For checking out if your code is implemented correctly, you can use the same dataset and predict one of the continuous variables.

-2. Implement *prepruning*: Since we're rarely going to get to a situation where all the values are equal, we will set two thresholds for termination:

-    * `error_tol`: If error reduction is less than this threshold, we will stop
-    * `size_tol`: If the number of data points is less than this threshold, we will stop

 ## k Nearest Neighbors